 The next step is to create a container to manage features such as join, leave, mute, unmute, start, and stop HLS for the HOST and to display an HLS Player for the viewer.

-You need to determine the mode of the localParticipant
+You need to determine the mode of the localParticipant, if its CONFERENCE, display the SpeakerView component otherwise shows the ViewerView component.

 function Container(props) {